It can be tricky finding a good place to study on campus. Luckily, UBC has a wealth of great study spots that you might not know about.

 Finding a good study place can be like making a new friend.
-After seeing each other a couple times you become more comfortable and start wanting to spend more time together.
+After seeing each other a couple of times, you become more comfortable and start wanting to spend more time together.
 You can rely on them when you need to, but they also don’t get angry when you spend time apart.

 Don’t waste your precious study time trying to find a place at the popular study hangouts.
 Instead, try finding an alternative that fewer people know about with this list of lesser-known study spaces on campus.

 Brock Hall—2nd Floor, West Wing

 Address: 1874 East Mall

-Forest Sciences Building —MacMillan Bloedel Atrium
+Forest Sciences Centre—MacMillan Bloedel Atrium

 Address: 2424 Main Mall

 Life Sciences Centre—East and West Atriums

 Address: 2350 Health Sciences Mall

 Alternatively, the West Atrium has small group tables and bench seating.
-In total, there is a capacity for over 200 people in these atriums.
+In total, there is capacity for over 200 people in these atriums.
 The Perugia Cafe located in the West Atrium, serving hot drinks and Italian food, also has some additional seating.

 Buchanan—2nd and 3rd floor Student Lounges

 Address: 1866 Main Mall

 Allard Hall—Law Library

 Address: 1822 East Mall

 I highly recommend this place as it has modern facilities and is also very quiet.
-Maybe some of that law school work ethic will rub off on you while you’re there.
+Maybe some of that law school work ethic will even rub off on you while you’re there.

 Neville Scarfe Building—Education Library

 Address: 2125 Main Mall